Operation Houndsworth: Mission

 Operation Houndsworth consisted of 18 officers and 126 men of 'A' Squadron, 1st Special Air Service (SAS).
 The SAS reconnaissance party landed in the area on 6 June 1944.
 They were followed by the rest of the squadron under the command of Major Bill Fraser over the night of 10/11 June 1944.
 A number of Jeeps armed with Vickers K machine guns were also parachuted in.
 The squadron was established in a patrol base in the mountainous wooded countryside southwest of Dijon near Chalaux, in the Morvan which is in the Nièvre department.

 The SAS expanded their operations further to the south near Dijon with Operation Wallace which took the pressure off Houndsworth.

 The Squadron then proceeded with operations during which the Lyon to Paris rail lines were blown up 22 times.
 After one occasion a member of the French resistance approached the workmen repairing the lines and asked how long the repairs would take.
 Becoming aware of his loyalties they suggested that if the line had been cut further up more damage could have been caused.
 They then proceeded to draw him a diagram suggesting exactly where to do it next time.

 The squadron also killed or wounded 220 Germans, captured 132 prisoners of war, and identified 30 targets for Royal Air Force interdiction.
 The operation was not without loss to the SAS; during the operation, they lost eight men wounded and ten men killed.
 The success of the operation resulted in the Germans retaliating against local villages.
 The residents of Dun-les-Places, Montsauche-les-Settons and Planchez all suffered and a number of residents were murdered during German reprisals.

 The Germans eventually became aware of the location of the SAS camp and started what they thought would be a surprise attack on 20 August 1944.
 Unknown to them, members of the French resistance knew about the attack, and Corporal David Danger of the SAS got through the cordon the Germans had put around the camp and was able to warn the squadron.
 Pre-warned, the SAS fought off the Germans.

 Aftermath

-Houndsworth was to an end on 6 September 1944.
-Having operated non-stop for three months, the men of A Squadron were exhausted and was therefore decided to relieve A Squadron with C Squadron who had been running their own Operation Kipling.
+Houndsworth was to end on 6 September 1944.
+Having operated non-stop for three months, the men of A Squadron were exhausted and therefore it was decided to relieve A Squadron with C Squadron who had been running their own Operation Kipling.

 Houndsworth had been extremely successful: six trains had been derailed, 22 railway lines cut, 70 vehicles destroyed, and about 3,000 members of the French resistance provided with arms.
 Danger was awarded the Military Medal on 29 March 1945 for his part in foiling the attack on the camp, and his skill in maintaining radio communication from behind enemy lines for four months.